-So it’s not surprising to see that so many investors are looking to try their hand at investing in energy stocks.
+So it’s not surprising to see that so many investors are looking to try their hand at investing in energy.

 As with any investment made in any sector, it’s always a good idea to do your research and find what you believe to be the stocks with the highest potential to generate returns.
 Some of the best energy stocks you may want to start researching are listed below.

 1. Exxon Mobil Corporation (NYSE: XOM)

-There’s no doubt Exxon Mobil isn’t giving up its core traditional crude oil, natural gas, and fuel business any time soon.
+There’s no doubt the energy conglomerate isn’t giving up its core traditional crude oil, natural gas, and fuel business any time soon.
 The company owns one of the largest chains of consumer gas stations, several oil refineries, and other companies that meet energy needs using traditional fuel sources.
-However, knowing that the world is looking for more clean energy options, the company is making massive investments in this space as well.
+However, knowing that the world is looking for more renewable options, the company is making massive investments in this space as well.

-Exxon Mobil controls about one-fifth of the CCS industry, making it the largest player in a section of the clean energy industry that’s beginning to gain real interest.
+The company controls about one-fifth of the CCS industry, making it the largest player in a section of the green energy industry that’s beginning to gain real interest.
 Moreover, the company has been involved in the capture of about 40% of all captured anthropogenic CO2 around the world.

-With Exxon Mobil’s position as a leader in traditional energy and the CCS corner of the clean energy sector along with its ability to maintain a strong dividend yield in the face of the coronavirus pandemic, the company is already pretty impressive.
-Add in the discount to its share price caused by COVID-19-related declines and the potential for a rebound as oil prices recover, and the potential for tremendous gains becomes hard to ignore.
+With Exxon Mobil’s position as a leader in traditional energy and the CCS corner of the clean energy space along with its ability to maintain a strong dividend yield in the face of the coronavirus pandemic, the company is already pretty impressive.
+Add in the potential for more significant gains as oil prices climb, and the stock becomes hard to ignore.

 2. FuelCell Energy, Inc. (NASDAQ: FCEL)

 FuelCell Energy is a small, lesser-known company.
 As the smallest company mentioned here, it’s the most risky investment opportunity on this list.
-Notwithstanding the risks, it’s also the stock that may have the largest long-run potential to generate serious gains as a cornerstone in clean energy.
+Notwithstanding the risks, it’s also the stock that may have the largest long-run potential to generate serious gains as a cornerstone in energy.